postmanlabs/labs-docs/src/pages/docs/api-security/security-warnings.md

 ---
-title: "Security warnings"
+title: "Security Warnings"
 order: 116
-page_id: "api_schema"
+page_id: "security_warnings"
 warning: false
-contextual_links:
-  - type: section
-    name: "Prerequisites"
-  - type: link
-    name: "Token scanner"
-    url: "/docs/api-security/token-scanner/"
 search_keyword: "api schema, schema validation, api security, security validation"

 ---

 In Postman, we highly recommend you to follow "**Security warnings**" at the API definition stage of API development.
-These set of warnings can be used to govern the security posture of any API definition in the OpenAPI 3.0 format.
-A security warning does not mean that your API schema is broken, it indicates that there are potential security risks that your APIs might be vulnerable to.
-Postman will highlight these security misses and help you understand its implications and possible ways to patch them.
+This set of warnings can be used to govern the security posture of any API definition in the OpenAPI 3.0 format.
+A security warning does not mean that your API schema is broken; it indicates that there are potential security risks to which your API is vulnerable.
+Postman will highlight these security misses and help you understand their implications and possible ways to patch them.

 For more information on API Schemas, see [Validating your API Schemas](/docs/designing-and-developing-your-api/validating-elements-against-schema/).

 > Security warnings are available only for OpenAPI 3.0 schemas.

-You will be able to use Postman to identify any potential security misses when your API is defined.
+You can use Postman to identify any potential security misses when your API is defined.

 <img alt="API Schema Potential Security " src="https://assets.postman.com/postman-docs/api-schema-validation.gif"/>

-Also, for every security warning that Postman supports, you can deep-dive into each warning, understand its implication and find out ways to apply patches in order to solve the grass root issue highlighted by the warning.
+Also, for every security warning that Postman supports, you can inspect each warning, understand its implication and find out ways to apply patches in order to solve the underlying issue highlighted by the warning.

 //Add gif here

 ### Security warnings

-The following list mentions the warning messages that you may see in the product and potential ways to resolve them.
+The following list describes possible warning messages and potential ways to resolve them.

 * [Global security field should properly enforce security](#global-security-field-should-properly-enforce-security)
     * [Security field is not defined](#security-field-is-not-defined)